Language

 First:

-We'll ask questions about your medical history to check that mife and miso are safe for you.
-You'll find out immediately if you are approved to receive our care.
+We'll ask questions about your medical history to check that you are eligible according to guidelines set by the FDA and World Health Organization.
+You'll find out immediately if you are eligible for care with one of our U.S. licensed providers.

 Next:

-If you are approved and you wish to continue, we will:
+If you are eligible and you wish to continue, we will:

 How much it costs:

 We use a pay-what-you-can pricing model.
-The full cost of care is $300.
-But, we understand that everyone's situation is different.
-We offer a range of price options below and above the full rate to account for these differences.
+We understand that everyone's situation is different.
+We offer a range of price options to account for these differences.

-Once your safety check is approved and you provide your shipping address, you will see a detailed description of your pay-what-you-can price options.
-We ask that you honestly consider your ability to pay and select a price that fits your situation.
+Once your eligibility is approved and you provide your shipping address, you will see a detailed description of your pay-what-you-can price options.
+We trust that you will honestly consider your ability to pay and select a price that fits your situation.

 • We provide: